darktable-org/dtdocs/content/module-reference/processing-modules/highlight-reconstruction.md

 masking: true
 ---

-Attempt to reconstruct color information for pixels that are clipped in one or more RGB channel.
+Attempt to reconstruct color information for pixels that are clipped in one or more RGB channels.

 # clipping